 If you change your address at any time in this process, you must change the relevant fields on your online application form by the closing date and give us proof of your new address by sending us the above documents.
-If you need to tell us about any changes after the closing date, you must write to us or fill in a paper form which you can download from our website.
+If you need to tell us about any changes after the closing date, you must write to us or fill in a paper form.